stefan-vlad/test-avr-dd/README.md

 ## Operation

-To program the Curiosity Nano board with this MPLAB® X project, follow the steps provided in the [6.
-Program Curiosity Nano board](#6-program-curiosity-nano-board) chapter.<br><br>
+To program the Curiosity Nano board with this MPLAB® X project, follow the steps provided in the [How to Program Curiosity Nano board](#how-to-program-curiosity-nano-board) chapter.<br><br>

 ## 1. Event Triggered